gentaro0404/unit-1/Quiz/Quiz016.md

 # Quiz016

-## CCreate a function that produces the output given the input shown
+## Create a function that produces the output given the input shown

 ## program